edgamat/edgamat.github.io/_posts/2025/08/2025-08-31-A-Simple-Messaging-Library-With-Azure-Service-Bus.md

 - Register the class as the consumer of a message from a subscription,
 - If a runtime exception occurs in the consumer, the message is sent to the dead-letter queue
 - Create a publisher class that inherits from a base `IMessagePublisher` interface.
-This interface exposes a generic `PublishAsync` method that accepts the name of the topic and the object being published
+This interface exposes a generic `PublishAsync` method that accepts the name of the queue/topic and the object being published

-Each type of consumer is registered to a specific queue or subscription:
+Each type of consumer is registered to a specific queue or subscription.
+These mapping of consumers to a queue/subscription would be done via configuration (e.g. in the `appsettings.json` file).

 ```csharp
 services.AddAzureServiceBus()